top of page

 • OceanHills

-So much focus is placed on getting sober that sometimes it’s easy to forget that stopping drinking alcohol is just the beginning of a healthy recovery from addiction.
+So much focus is placed on getting sober that sometimes it’s easy to forget that stopping drinking alcohol is just the beginning of a healthy, sustainable sobriety.

-Aftercare – a crucial part of the treatment offered at Ocean Hills Rehab in Hawke's Bay – is important in establishing the right support to deal with the obstacles you may face in early sobriety.
+Aftercare – a crucial part of the treatment offered at Ocean Hills Rehab in Napier – is important in establishing the right support to deal with the obstacles you may face in early sobriety.

 Each week, the Ocean Hills community meets online to support each other and be guided by our professional team, who are always available after rehab for advice.
 We also encourage our clients to attend peer support recovery groups.